aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 3/readme.md

 ### Recognizing Overfitting

 - **Huge Gap:** A vast difference between the performance on training data and validation/test data is a strong indicator of overfitting.
 The model is great at 'remembering' the training set, but bad at applying its knowledge to new scenarios.

+### How to Combat Overfitting

+1. **Regularization Techniques:**

+   - **L1 and L2 Regularization:** Add penalty terms to the cost function that discourage overly complex models.
+   - **Dropout:** Randomly drop neurons during training in neural networks, forcing them to generalize better.

+2. **Cross-Validation:** Divide your data into multiple folds.
+Train on some folds, validate on others, and rotate.
+This gives a better picture of how the model might perform on unseen data.

+3. **Early Stopping:** Monitor performance on a validation set while training.
+Stop training when validation error starts to increase, preventing overly long training sessions.

+4. **Data Augmentation:** Artificially create more training data variations (e.g., rotating images) to help the model learn more robust features.

+4; **Simpler Models:** If possible, sometimes using a less complex model (e.g., linear regression instead of a huge neural network) can prevent overfitting from the start.

+## Regularisation

+The core purpose of regularization is to prevent overfitting.
+Remember, overfitting is when a model becomes overly complex and super-tuned to the specifics of the training data.
+This leads to amazing performance on training data, but dismal performance on new, unseen data.

+### How Regularization Works

+The central idea is to introduce a penalty term to the cost function (the function a model tries to minimize during training).
+This penalty discourages the model from having overly large or complex coefficients (weights).

+### Key Techniques

+1. **L1 Regularization (Lasso Regression):**

+   - **How it Works:** Adds the absolute value of the coefficients (magnitude) to the cost function.
+   - **Effect:** Encourages many coefficients to become zero, essentially performing feature selection (picking only the most important features).

+2. **L2 Regularization (Ridge Regression):**

+   - **How it Works:** Adds the square of the coefficients (magnitude) to the cost function.
+   - **Effect:** Shrinks coefficients towards zero, but they won't become exactly zero.
+It tends to distribute importance across features.

+3. **Elastic Net Regularization:**
+   - **How it Works:** Combines the penalties of both L1 and L2.
+   - **Effect:** Balances feature selection with coefficient shrinkage.

+### Visual Analogy

+Imagine our model's parameters like dials on a control panel.
+Without regularization, the model can turn them all the way up to fit the training data perfectly.
+Regularization adds friction, making it harder to turn those dials to extreme settings.

+#### Hyperparameter: Regularization Strength

+Regularization is often controlled by a hyperparameter, usually called lambda (λ) or alpha (α).

+- **Large lambda:** Strong regularization, forcing the model to be simpler.
+- **Small lambda:** Weak regularization, allowing more complex models.

+### Benefits of Regularization

+- **Improved Generalization:** Regularized models are usually better at making predictions on new data.
+- **Feature Selection (L1):** Can help identify the most important features in your dataset.
+- **Handles Multicollinearity:** Can improve model performance when there are highly correlated features.

+### Choosing the Right Type

+- **L1:** If you suspect only a few features are truly important (sparse models).
+- **L2:** If all features might contribute slightly, but you want to prevent any single feature from being too dominant.
+- **Elastic Net:** Good when you want the benefits of feature selection with more evenly distributed weights.